anjaleechavan/Sales-and-Finance-Analytics-using-Excel/README.md

-## Project Showcase: Sales and Finance Analytics for Atliq Hardware
+## Project Showcase: Sales and Finance Analytics for Atliq Hardware using Excel

 ### 📊 Objective:
 To streamline sales and finance analytics for Atliq Hardware, a leading hardware manufacturing company, by consolidating scattered Excel files and generating insightful reports using various Excel tools.